 Among the beautiful changes to the scenery and family holidays, fall is also a time when your immune system faces some of its biggest challenges.
 Between changing temperatures and reduced sunlight and reduced physical activity, the self-care that we engage in with a healthful diet and exercise through summer months is set aside during the fall and winter months.
-The holiday season and increased indoor social activities help to expose us to more antigens and infectious opportunities.

 To get your immune system ready for the fall season, we would like to share some information about how it all works, and what you can do to navigate the Fall with better health and wellness outcomes.